-Now, let’s just say, for the sake of argument Pigliucci had for a colleague at CUNY someone who was both a philosopher and a scholar of Buddhist philosophy, say, someone like Jan Westerhoff (on the principle that one most often learns about traditions of thought wholly outside one’s purview from one’s colleagues, if at all).
+Now, let’s just say for the sake of argument that Pigliucci had a colleague at CUNY someone who was both a philosopher and a scholar of Buddhist philosophy, say, someone like Mark Siderits, Jan Westerhoff, or Jay Garfield (on the principle that one most often learns about traditions of thought wholly outside one’s purview from one’s colleagues, if at all).
 How might this exchange have gone?
 Let’s see.

 Unfortunately, the reflective equilibrium the Nyāya strives to achieve is problematic, because methods determine outcomes: which sources are deemed reliable is going to determine the type of reflective equilibrium that is achieved.
 And here’s the real problem: there is no neutral ground from which to deliberate about the different reflective equilibriums!